finmath/finmath-lib-opencl-extensions/README.md

 ### Limitations

 The main limitation is GPU memory.
-RandomVariable objects are held on the GPU and keept as long as they are referenced.
+RandomVariable objects are held on the GPU and kept as long as they are referenced.
 Since multiple processes may aquire GPU memory, it may be less clear how much GPU memory is available.

-Larger Monte-Carlo simulations may require 12 GB or more of GPU memory.
+You may check the memory profile of your calculation by running it on a CPU - the requirements are comparable.

 Another aspect that may affect the performance is the OpenCL implementation.